 Sophia Ross, Digital Media and Grant Program Strategist

 Sophia Ross is proud to serve as the Digital Media and Grant Program Strategist for Capitol Hill Village.
-Sophia developed a passion for working with older adults from her experiences in continuing care retirement communities and with the Alzheimer’s Association.
+Sophia developed a passion for working with older adults from their experiences in continuing care retirement communities and with the Alzheimer’s Association.
 Sophia is also an advocate for LGBT* older adults and plans to pursue a MSW.
-Sophia graduated from Towson University with a BS in Family and Human Services.
+They graduated from Towson University with a BS in Family and Human Services.
 Sophia manages Capitol Hill Village’s social media accounts and website.
 Sophia also manages two grants, one for the Metropolitan Washington Council of Governments and for the Washington DC Department of Aging and Community Living.
 You can contact Sophia at firstname.lastname@example.org

 The Care Services Team

-Samantha Schiffman, Director of Volunteer and Care Services
+Liz Gregg, Director of Volunteer and Care Services

-Meghan Wrinkle, Care Services and Programs Specialist
+Meghan Wrinkle, Care Services Specialist